-IN THE FRIDGE: To prevent the rainbow popcorn from getting sticky, store it in an airtight container as soon as it is cool.
+ON THE COUNTER: To prevent the rainbow popcorn from getting sticky, store it in a sealed container as soon as it is cool.
 It does not need to be refrigerated.
 It will stay crisp in an airtight container for 5 to 7 days.

 IN THE FREEZER: Freezing rainbow popcorn is not recommended.

-The candy coating on this rainbow popcorn is so fun!
-If you make enough for a whole rainbow of colors, you can serve it at a party and then send some home in individual bags as a cute, inexpensive party favor.
+The candy coating on this colorful popcorn snack is so fun!
+If you make enough for a whole rainbow of flavors and colors, you can serve this delicious treat at a party and then send some home in individual Ziploc bags as cute, inexpensive party favors.
 Get the kids involved by letting them stir the popcorn before baking.
 The foamy reaction of the baking soda adds a fun food science moment to the project.

 - 9 cup popcorn popped

 - 1/2 cup salted butter for each color of popcorn you want to make